valentingol/cliconfig/docs/processing.md

 ```

 In this example, we want to build a global config using `config1.yaml`.
 This file contains only
-half of the paramers, and the other half is in `config2.yaml`.
+half of the parameters, and the other half is in `config2.yaml`.
 Then, we add a key
 with the name of our choice, here "merge", tagged with `@merge_add` to merge
 `config2.yaml` before the global config update.
 We add the `@delete` tag to delete
 the key "merge" before merging with the global config because in this case, there is
-no key with the name "merge" in the global config and it would raise an error as
+no key with the name "merge" in the global config, and it would raise an error as
 it is not possible to ass new keys.

 `@merge_add` and `@delete` has both only a pre-merge effect.
 Let's check the orders.